noviluni/belvaio-request-id/CONTRIBUTING.md

 * Clone your fork on your local computer: `git clone https://github.com/<username>/belvaio-request-id.git`.
 * Install Belvaio Request Id locally and run the tests: `make install`, `make test`.
 * Create a branch for your work, e.g. `git checkout -b fix-some-bug`.
-* Remember to include tests and documentation updates if applicable.
+* Remember to include tests if applicable.
 * Once ready, push to your remote: `git push origin fix-some-bug`.
 * [Open a Pull Request][pull-request].